Zenana missions: History

 The Baptist Missionary Society inaugurated zenana missions in India in the mid 19th century.
 The first zenana mission resulted from a proposal by Thomas Smith in 1840, with the mission beginning in 1854, under the supervision of John Fordyce.
 Hana Catherine Mullens is known as one of the most efficient zenana workers in India, and won the title of "the Apostle of the Zenanas."
 In 1856, Mrs. Mullens set up a small school at Bhawanipur, with twenty three students aged between eight and twenty.
 The Calcutta Normal school was established in the same year, to train native women for zenana work.

 By the 1880s, the zenana missions had expanded their ministry, opening schools to provide education for girls, including the principles of the Christian faith.
-This programme also included home visits, the establishment women's hospitals and the opening of segregated women's wards in general hospitals.
+This programme also included home visits, the establishment of women's hospitals and the opening of segregated women's wards in general hospitals.
 One society, the Zenana Bible and Medical Mission, was involved in recruiting female doctors, both by persuading female doctors in Europe to come to India and by encouraging Indian women to study medicine in their pursuit of conversion.
 As a result, the Zenana missions helped break down the male bias against colonial medicine in India to a small extent.

 In the 1930s, the Zenana missions expanded further into healthcare.
 The Elizabeth Newman Hospital was opened by Beatrice Marian Smyth.
 This sixty bed hospital assisted with blood transfusions, child births, and anaemia cases among men, women, children, and people from all over Kashmir, India.

 The work of the Baptists inspired the formation of a British Anglican missionary society, the Church of England Zenana Missionary Society (founded 1880), which was involved in sending missionaries to mission stations in countries such as India (19th and 20th centuries) and late Qing dynasty China, beginning in 1884.
 Zenana missionaries had their establishments at Trivandrum, Palamcotta (Sarah Tucker College), Masulipatnam and Madras in South India, and Meerut, Jabalpur, Calcutta and Amritsar in North India.